mojule/api-factory/readme.md

 #### Static functions

-Static functions work like private functions, but are prefixed with a `$` sign.

-They are attached to the returned API factory as well as to instances of the API, with the `$` prefix removed.
+Static functions are attached to the returned API factory as well as to instances of the API, with the `$` prefix removed.
 When called by internal functions you also call them without the `$` prefix.

 Statics should not access state, and should only call other static methods on the `api` argument, otherwise an exception may be thrown.
 It is fine for